 Successful Business Owner

-Nick Sarillo is the founder and CEO of Nick’s Pizza & Pub and The Nick’s U. Founded in 1995, Nick’s Pizza & Pub is one of the top ten busiest independent pizza companies in per-store sales in the United States.
+Nick Sarillo is the founder and CEO of Nick’s Pizza & Pub and The Trust & Track Institute.
+Founded in 1995, Nick’s Pizza & Pub is one of the top ten busiest independent pizza companies in per-store sales in the United States.
 Nick’s Pizza & Pub has margins nearly twice that of the average pizza restaurant.
 In an industry in which the average annual turnover rate is more than 150 percent, Nick’s Pizza and Pub boasts a less than 25 percent employee turnover rate.
-Incredible when you consider 70 percent or more of his employees are under the age of 25!
-The Nick’s U, offers hands-on experiential learning, one and two-day classes, as well as online training courses.
+Incredible when you consider 70 percent or more of his employees are under the age of 25.
+The Trust & Track Institute, offers hands-on experiential learning, one and two-day classes, as well as online training courses.

 Nick is an active member of the Conscious Capitalism and Small Giants Communities as well as serves on the board of directors for San Francisco based DABBA Restaurants.

 Prior to founding Nick’s Pizza and Pub, Nick worked in the construction business.
 He worked as a union carpenter and then a general contractor.
 For 11 years, he owned a custom home building company.